DeepRank/deeprank/docs/tutorial2_dataGeneration.rst

 The second line imports all the submodules required for data generation.

-Then, we need to set out MPI communicator that will be used later
+Then, we need to set the MPI communicator, that will be used later

 >>> comm = MPI.COMM_WORLD